Lucevar/mw-immersion-mods/articles/blight.md

 But unfortunately, in vanilla the blight storms are just that: atmospheric.
 They're not dangerous.
 Thankfully, that's what we have mods for.

 NOTE: This list assumes that you're using MGE XE and MWSE-lua: there are mwscript alternatives compatible with OpenMW for some of these mods, but not all of them.
-NOTE2: images in this article courtesy of some of the mods listed below (Creeping Blight, Corprus Natives, Improved Inns Enhanced: AST Arrille's Attic Addon)
+NOTE2: images in this article courtesy of some of the mods listed below (Creeping Blight, Corprus Natives, Improved Inns Expanded: AST Arrille's Attic Addon)

 ## More Dangerous Blight Diseases
 - [**Better Blight**](https://www.nexusmods.com/morrowind/mods/48395) by Cognatogen